urban-tep/DDF-SDD/source/architecture/it4i-pc/processing_infrastructure.rst

   The *Supported Service Processors* will include a processor for generating the functional urban areas at the IT4I processing centre.

+.. req:: TS-RES-630
+  :show:

+  The *Supported Service Processors* contain all versions of the supported service processors that are deployed for processing at the IT4I processing centre.

 HPC Clusters